greiginsydney/Intervalometerator/docs/setup-heartbeating.md

 ## Overview

-The intvlm8r can be set to send a periodic "check in" message (a heartbeat) to a remote web address.
+The intvlm8r can be set to send a periodic "check in" message - a heartbeat - to a remote web address.
 The remote service then generates an alert when a regularly-scheduled poll/heartbeat has been missed.

 Any web address can be used for this: the onus is on the receiving service to identify the intvlm8r (typically through the use of a dedicated URL), log the heartbeats and determine when a heartbeat has been missed.